Curthaldor/CSVCombiner/README.md

 - **Memory Efficient**: Uses streaming approach to process large files without loading everything into memory
 - **Source Tracking**: Automatically adds a `SourceFile` column to track which file each row originated from
+- **Smart Processing**: Checks existing output file to only process new input files, avoiding duplicates
+- **Incremental Merging**: Appends only new data to existing master files instead of reprocessing everything
 - **Flexible Execution**: Run once or continuously at specified intervals
 - **Configuration-Based**: Uses INI file for easy configuration management
 - **Error Resilient**: Continues processing in continuous mode even when temporary file conflicts occur